Intelligenics/Angular-Core/Intelligenics.Application.Web/Intelligenics.Application.Framework/README.md

 ## Error handling
 As long as your are using HttpClient the system will automatically intercept any API errors.
-To conform with the application correctly your API must present errors to the application as recommended by Angular.
-Angular uses a HttpErrorResponse which has an error property.
-This must be passed in the body of any error message.
-The framework will automically access this and show the error in the snackbar.

-The system will also automatically queue errors should they get backed up and show them every 3 seconds clearing the queue as it goes.

-### Error messages

-- 200 - will have no response and treated as successful
-- 400 errors are treated as validation errors and by default shown in the snackbar.
-- 401 will automatically redirect to the signin page if authentication has been enabled
-- All other errors above 401 are treated a system failures and show in the snackbar by default
+To report errors or handle them in your own way import the  errorservice in your class constructor and sign up to the httpErrorEvent this way you can trap and manage errors in any way you want to.

 ### Custom Error Handling

 If you wish to prevent the default snackbar being used to show an error you can do so.

 Step1.
-Import the error service.
+Import the error service and

 ```
 @import {ErrorService,HttpErrorEventArgs} from '@intelligenics/application-framework';

 ```

 Step 2.
-Now add the error service to your constructor and handle the error as neeeded.
+Now add the error service to your constructor and handle the error as needed.
 Please note if you do not unsubscribe from the event all errors will be handled by your code directly and everybody's errors will be cancelled.
 Make sure you understand the implications of the this.

 ```
 constructor(private readonly errorService:ErrorService)
 {
-    let sub = errorService.httpErrorEvent.subscribe((args:HttpErrorEventArgs)=?
+    let sub = errorService.httpError$.subscribe((response:HttpErrorResponse)=>
     {
-            args.handled = true;
+        // You error handling response
     },
     null,
     ()=>sub.unsubscribe())